mycargus/pact-wiki/Best practices.md

 Sure, you've checked that your client deserialises the HTTP response into the Alligator you expect, but then you need to make sure when you create an Alligator another test, that you create it with valid attributes  (eg. is the Alligator's `last_login_time` a Time or a DateTime?).
 One way to do this is to use factories or fixtures to create the models for all your tests.
 See this [gist](https://gist.github.com/bethesque/69ae590e8312523e5337) for a more detailed explanation.

-#### Always set expectations on the response body of a PUT, POST or PATCH
+#### Beware of Garbage In Garbage Out with PUT/POST/PATCH

 Each interaction is tested in isolation, meaning you can't do a PUT/POST/PATCH, and then follow it with a GET to ensure that the values you sent were actually read successfully by the provider.
-For example, if you send a `lastname` instead of a `surname` field, a provider will most likely ignore the misnamed field, and return a 200, failing to alert you to the fact that your `lastname` has gone to the big /dev/null in the sky.
+For example, if you have an optional `surname` field, and you send `lastname` instead, a provider will most likely ignore the misnamed field, and return a 200, failing to alert you to the fact that your `lastname` has gone to the big /dev/null in the sky.

 To ensure you don't have a Garbage In Garbage Out situation, expect the response body to contain the newly updated values of the resource, and all will be well.

 If, for performance reasons, you don't want to include the updated resource in the response, another way to avoid GIGO is to use a shared fixture between a GET response body, and a PUT/POST request body.
-That way, you know that the fields you are PUTing or POSTing are the same fields that you can be GETing.
+That way, you know that the fields you are PUTing or POSTing are the same fields that you will be GETing.

 ## In your provider project